How to become a hgv driver

 - some GCSEs, usually including English and maths, or equivalent, for an intermediate apprenticeship

-If you're already working for a transport operator, for example as a clerk, your employer may be willing to put you through training to get your large goods vehicle licence.
+If you're already working for a transport operator, your employer might support you to get your HGV driving licence.

 You'll need to get a professional driving qualification called the Driver Certificate of Professional Competence (CPC).

-Courses vary in length.
-They cover things like driving skills, basic mechanics, loading and securing loads.
-At the end of your course you'll need to pass 4 parts of the CPC test that includes:
+The course will cover driving skills, basic mechanics and how to load items.
+At the end of your course you'll need to pass 4 parts of the CPC test which includes:

 - a driving theory test